Entry Level Nursing (MSN)

 - NURS 696 Comprehensive Care Seminar (2 credits)

-The Entry Level MSN program is accredited by the Commission on Collegiate Nursing Education.
+The master’s program at Metropolitan State University is accredited by the Commission on Collegiate Nursing Education.

 Metropolitan State University is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.